panchr/Focus-AI/notes/overall.md

 ### Current Status

-Currently, I am working on the Checkers game engine.
-I have decided to use 2-dimensional `numpy` arrays to store and manipulate the gamestate.
+Currently, I am working on figuring out how to represent the conditions and responses in a machine-readable way.

 ### Decision Making Process